 Understanding the Hebrew word ruach (and its Greek counterpart pneuma) is central to understanding why Yeshua is called "Messiah" (Mashiach, Christos).

-It's also important to know what Scripture teaches about "spirit," in order to discern and avoid deceptions done in the name of the Holy Spirit or Holy Ghost: the counterfeit "different Spirit" "who is now working in the children of disobedience" (2 Cor 11:4; Eph 2:2).
+It's also important to know what Scripture teaches about "spirit," in order to discern and avoid deceptions done in the name of and by a Holy Spirit or Holy Ghost.
+There is a counterfeit or "different Spirit," "who is now working in the children of disobedience" (2 Cor 11:4; Eph 2:2).

 In the Hebrew Bible the word ruach occurs nearly 400 times.
 Its base meaning is "moving air" — whether in the form of breath, a breeze, or violent storm winds.Ruach is pronounced roo-ach (-ach like the ending of Pesach or Bach).

 In about 100 places in modern English Bibles, the word is rendered "wind."
 Notice Yeshua's play on the word pneuma (Greek, wind/spirit) in John 3 and the parallel in John 20:That which is begotten of the flesh is flesh; and that which is begotten of pneuma is pneuma....
 The pneuma blows where it wishes and you hear the sound of it, but do not know where it comes from and where it is going.
 So is every one who is begotten of the pneuma (Jn 3:6,8).

 When he had said this, he breathed on them and said to them, "Receive holy pneuma."
 (Jn 20:22)